WSTG - Latest

 - On port 901 there is a Samba SWAT web interface.

-- The service on port 1241 is not HTTPS, but is the SSL-wrapped Nessus daemon.
+- The service on port 1241 is not HTTPS, but is the TLS-wrapped Nessus daemon.

 - Another unspecified service on port 8000; this might possibly be HTTP, since it is not uncommon to find HTTP servers on this port.
 Let’s examine this issue: